 Small groups of detectors are wired into the fire indicator panel (FIP) as separate circuits or zones.
 More complex systems may have other panels or sprinklers wired into the FIP.
 Each main component is then wired into the alarm signalling equipment (ASE) as a separate input.

 The system should be continuously monitored, and the signal automatically transmitted to dispatch the fire brigade.
 Signals from alarm signalling equipment (ASE) on site are sent through to a monitoring company, which then passes the message on to the dispatch centre for action.
 The whole process must take less than 20 seconds to be compliant.

-At the time of activation, the ASE will send a signal via the monitoring provider to the Emergency Services Telecommunications Authority (ESTA) as the dispatch centre, and fire trucks will be sent to the site according to pre-arranged turnout requirements.
+At the time of activation, the ASE will send a signal via the monitoring provider to Triple Zero Victoria as the dispatch centre, and fire trucks will be sent to the site according to pre-arranged turnout requirements.

 Understanding your fire alarm system is essential for correct management of your building site.
 All sites with monitored automatic alarms should be managed by people who understand how the system works, and who have the knowledge to isolate individual circuits.
 Your fire maintenance contractor may be able to help you with additional information about your system.

 Modern day fire alarm systems are complex, and need to be maintained by a reputable fire maintenance company that has expertise in this field.